 Who is it for?

 Our service also extends to people indirectly affected by family violence, such as extended family, grandparents and new partners.

 What will it be like?

-We’ll discuss your current circumstances, including where your court matter is at and your next expected court appearances.
-We can also discuss services that can help meet your needs.
+We’ll discuss your current circumstances, including where your court matter is at, and your next expected court appearances.
+We can also refer you to other services that can help meet your needs.

 Family violence is a painful and confusing time for all involved.
 But we believe that by offering support to both perpetrators and victims of family violence as well as their wider family we can help people rebuild their lives, move forward, and encourage long term positive behaviour change.
 Watch our short explainer video:

 FASS is delivered by a team of Relationships Australia NSW support workers and Legal Aid NSW lawyers.
 Our support workers assist men with their social welfare needs, while lawyers provide services to assist clients with their legal issues

 If you do not already have legal representation, a FASS lawyer can help you with: